Bridge & Road Restrictions

 Sealing & Destruction of Diverson Records

-Many juveniles referred to Juvenile Court are first- or second-time offenders who commit offenses such as shoplifting, malicious mischief or possession of alcohol.
+Many juveniles referred to Juvenile Court are second- or third-time offenders who commit offenses such as shoplifting, malicious mischief or possession of alcohol.
 These youth may be eligible for an alternative to formal court processing known as diversion.

 The Diversion Unit screens youth by seriousness of offense, age, and prior history, and then schedules youth an appropriate group seminar/class (group advisement), Community Accountability Board (CAB) or individual appointment.